Bipolar Disorder - Medical Condition

 A depressive episode may also include symptoms such as severe anxiety, excessive worry, and other physical symptoms (e.g., pain) as well as psychotic symptoms such as delusions (firmly believing things that are not true) or hallucinations (hearing, feeling, or seeing things that are not there).

-Some people with bipolar disorder experience mixed episodes that involve symptoms of both mania and depression together or alternating frequently during the day.
+Some people with bipolar disorder experience mixed episodes.
+These are episodes of mania or hypomania which also have 3 or more symptoms of depression together or alternating frequently during the day.
 Individuals are excitable or agitated as in mania, but they also feel irritable and depressed.
 Mixed episodes present the highest risk of suicide.
-Approximately 25% to 50% of all people with bipolar disorder have a lifetime risk of attempting suicide.
+Approximately 20% to 60% of all people with bipolar disorder have a lifetime risk of attempting suicide at least once.

 Some people with bipolar disorder also experience problems with movement, called catatonic symptoms.
 These symptoms include physical agitation, immobility, and unusual movements or body positions.